 Alan co-founded LAZ Parking in 1981 while attending the University of Connecticut.
-Since then, LAZ Parking has grown into a national hospitality parking company with revenue in excess of $1 billion and 10,900 employees.
+Since then, LAZ Parking has grown into a national parking management, transportation and mobility company with managed revenue in excess of $1.5 billion and over 13,000 employees.

 The son of Holocaust survivors, Alan believes that he has “an obligation to give back.”
 He’s a well-respected philanthropist and has given his time and money to various charitable efforts.
 In 2009, he started the LAZ Parking Charitable Foundation.
 He is also the founder and co-chair of Voices of Hope, an organization that collects, categorizes and shares the experiences of Holocaust survivors for the benefit of future generations.

-He serves as a member of the United State Holocaust Museum’s Council appointed by President Obama.
+He serves as a member of the United States Holocaust Museum’s Council appointed by President Obama.

 Alan is the recipient of numerous professional awards, including the Thomas and Bette Wolff Family Entrepreneurship Award from the University of Connecticut, the NAACP Civil Rights Award, the Anti-Defamation League’s Torch of Liberty Award, the Junior Achievement Business Hall of Fame Award and the Lifetime Achievement Award from the Hartford Business Journal.
 Alan has also received an Honorary Doctorate of Commercial Science from the University of Hartford.

-In addition to serving as chairman of the NPA board, Alan also serves on the boards of the Anti-Defamation League, the NAACP, the Greater Hartford Jewish Federation, the Bushnell Theater, the Hartford Economic Development Corporation, the Hebrew Home and Hospital, the Goodwin College Foundation, the Jordan Porco Foundation for Suicide Prevention and the Chabad House of Greater Hartford.
+In addition to serving as chairman of the NPA board, Alan also serves on the boards of the Anti-Defamation League, the NAACP, the Greater Hartford Jewish Federation, the Connecticut Immigrant & Refugee Coalition, the Bushnell Theater, the Hartford Economic Development Corporation, the Goodwin College Foundation, the Jordan Porco Foundation for Suicide Prevention and the Chabad House of Greater Hartford.